How to Register a Federal Trademark

 This can be a physical address or PO Box and will be publicly viewable (as will the rest of your application information).

-This is either your home address (if filing as an individual) or principal business address (if filing as an entity).
+This is either your home address (if filing as an individual or sole proprietor) or principal business address (if filing as an entity).
 A domicile address is required if the mailing address you provided is not your home or business address.
 If you provide both mailing and domicile addresses—and they are different from each other—your domicile address will remain private.
 If your domicile and mailing addresses are the same, you will check a box to indicate this.

 This is optional.
 Don’t want your phone number public?
 Leave it off the form!
 (Note that when you move to the next screen, you’ll be met with a warning if you’ve omitted the phone number.
 This is okay—you still don’t have to list your number if you don’t want to.)